-By Fabienne Cauli, General Manager of Global Commercial Services at American Express
+Fabienne Cauli, Vice President and General Manager at Global Commercial Services, American Express

 Emails, video calls and instant messaging are the foundations of today’s businesses.
 But while technology is hugely helpful for day-to-day communication, there’s still no substitute for a face-to-face meeting to help establish and reinforce professional relationships.